 - Phonics had to do with both sounds and letters and should be taught to all students at the beginning of their reading instruction.

 - These three skills can be explicitly taught to help individuals become proficient readers.

-Subscribe to Garforth Education’s Blog if you would like to be notified when a new blog post is up and to learn about the courses launching this fall.
+Subscribe to Garforth Education’s Blog if you would like to be notified when a new blog post is up.

 Goswami, U. (2002).
 Phonology, reading development, and dyslexia: A cross-linguistic perspective.
 Annals of Dyslexia, 52(1), 139-163.